Dave Ramsey Has a One Word Strategy for Big Roth Conversions and It Quietly Saves Retirees Six Figures in Lifetime Tax

 The verdict: Ramsey is right, and the math is brutal if you ignore him

-Dribbling beats dumping.
-The U.S. tax code is progressive, so every additional dollar of conversion income piles on top of your existing income and gets taxed at the next bracket up.
-Convert a $1.2 million IRA in one year and you pay top marginal rates on most of it.
-Convert $100,000 a year for twelve years and you stay in the cheap brackets the whole time.
+Dribbling beats dumping, and the reason is built into the tax code itself.
+Because the U.S. income tax system is progressive, every additional dollar of conversion income stacks on top of your existing income and gets taxed at the next rate up.
+Convert a $1.2 million IRA in a single year and you pay top marginal rates on most of it.
+Convert $100,000 a year for twelve years and you stay in the cheaper brackets the whole time, year after year.

 A real scenario with real dollars

-Take a couple, both 65, with $1.5 million in traditional IRAs, which is roughly six times the average baby boomer IRA balance of $257,002 and a reasonable target for a diligent saver.
+Take a couple, both 65, with $1.5 million in traditional IRAs.
+For context, that is roughly five times the average baby boomer IRA balance of $286,700, according to Fidelity’s analysis of 19.6 million IRA accounts as of Q1 2026.
+It is a realistic target for a diligent, above-average saver.
 They draw $80,000 a year combined from Social Security and a small pension.
-After the standard deduction, taxable income sits near $48,000, well inside the 12% bracket.
+After the standard deduction and the senior deduction, taxable income sits near $42,000, comfortably inside the 12% bracket.

-Option one, the dump.
+Option one: the dump.
 Convert the whole $1.5 million in one year.
 Stacked on top of existing income, that conversion blows through the 22%, 24%, 32%, and 35% brackets and parks the top slice at 37%.
-Federal tax bill on the conversion lands around $475,000 to $500,000, plus state tax and a guaranteed IRMAA Medicare premium surcharge.
+Federal tax on the conversion alone lands around $475,000 to $500,000, plus state tax and a guaranteed IRMAA Medicare premium surcharge.

-Option two, the dribble.
+Option two: the dribble.
 Convert roughly $150,000 a year for ten years.
-Each year, the conversion fills the rest of the 12% bracket and most of the 22% bracket, with a small slice in the 24% bracket.
-Blended federal rate on each year’s conversion lands around 18% to 20%.
+Each year, the conversion fills the rest of the 12% bracket and most of the 22% bracket, with a small slice taxed at 24%.
+The blended federal rate on each year’s conversion lands around 18% to 20%.
 Over a decade, total federal tax on the same $1.5 million comes in around $290,000 to $310,000.

-That is roughly $175,000 in federal tax saved, and the Roth balance grows tax-free for the rest of their lives and their heirs’ ten-year inherited window.
+That is roughly $175,000 in federal tax saved.
+The Roth balance then grows tax-free for the rest of their lives, and their heirs get a ten-year inherited distribution window with no ordinary income tax owed on the gains.

 The variable that flips the answer

 The whole strategy hinges on one number: your marginal tax rate in your 70s versus today.
-If you will be in a lower bracket once RMDs and Social Security stack up, conversions cost you money.
-If you will be in a higher one, they save you money.
+If you expect to be in a lower bracket once required minimum distributions and Social Security stack up, conversions will cost you more than they save.
+If you expect a higher bracket, they are worth doing.

 What to do this week